Legend of Nine Tails Fox: Synopsis

 "Hu Si" (ep.
-18-24): Silver fox spirit Hu Si has failed 76 relationships, so Fox Granny banishes him to the mortal realm until he understands true love.
+18–24): Silver fox spirit Hu Si has failed 76 relationships, so Fox Granny banishes him to the mortal realm until he understands true love.
 In the mortal realm, he meets Zhong Qing, who was left at the altar by her betrothed, Zhang Sheng.
-Infuriated, Zhong Qing asks Hu Si to help her seek revenge by killing Zhang Sheng, who is also hunted by Maoshan Heidao, another fox clan that murders womanizers.
-Unfortunately, Hu Si accidentally loses his memory and mistakes Zhang Sheng for his best friend and savior, so Hu Si becomes attached to Zhang Sheng.
-As they travel, they run into Zhong Qing, who pretends not to know either of them, so Zhang Sheng asks her to act as Hu Si's betrothed so he can secretly get rid of both of them.
-Before long, the three are caught in a web of affection but mistrust until Maoshan Heidao restores Hu Si's memory to resume his plan for revenge, but instead Hu Si forces Zhong Qing and Zhang Sheng to admit their love for each other while showing Maoshan Heidao that Zhang Sheng isn't a womanizer, so Maoshan Heidao turns over a new leaf, changing her name to Xiao Hua, and Hu Si leaves Qing Qiu for her.
+Infuriated, Zhong Qing asks Hu Si to help her seek revenge by killing Zhang Sheng, who is also being hunted by Maoshan Heidao, another fox clan that murders womanizers.
+Unfortunately, Hu Si accidentally loses his memory and mistakes Zhang Sheng for his best friend and savior, becoming attached to him.

+As they travel, they encnounter Zhong Qing, who pretends not to know either of them.
+Zhang Sheng asks her to act as Hu Si's betrothed so he can secretly get rid of both of them.
+Before long, the three are caught in a web of affection but mistrust.
+Maoshan Heidao eventually restores Hu Si's memory to resume his plan for revenge.
+However, instead of seeking revenge, Hu Si forces Zhong Qing and Zhang Sheng to admit their love for each other.
+He shows Maoshan Heidao that Zhang Sheng isn't a womanizer, prompting her to turn over a new leaf and change her name to Xiao Hua.
+Hu Si then leaves Qing Qiu to be with her.

 "Chang Ting": A wolf demon breaks into the Weng estate, stealing the magic fruit from Hui Er, the second uncle.
-Weng Changting and exorcist Shi Taipu both chase after the wolf demon, but lose her after Shi is injured and the wolf demon is secretly killed by Hui Er, devastating the wolf demon's husband and prompting him to put a curse on Hongting as revenge.
-Changting asks Shi to stay at their estate to help get rid of the wolf demon, but he soon realizes the entire Weng family and the workers are foxes.
+Weng Changting and exorcist Shi Taipu chase after the wolf demon but lose her when Shi is injured, and the wolf demon is secretly killed by Hui Er.
+This devastates the wolf demon's husband, prompting him to curse Hongting as revenge.
+Changting asks Shi to stay at their estate to help get rid of the wolf demon, but he soon realizes the entire Weng family and their workers are foxes.
 Despite his discovery, he stays to keep the Weng family safe but severs his friendship with Changting.

-As the wolf demon's threat draws near, Changting pleads to Shi to teach her demon-slaying skills to protect her family, but as her skills are not enough, her father decides to let the two lovers marry if Shi protects the family.
-However, the father regrets his decision, and tries to get rid of him.
+As the wolf demon's threat looms, Changting pleads with Shi to teach her demon-slaying skills to protect her family.
+When her skills prove insufficient, her father decides to let the two lovers marry if Shi protects the family.
+However, the father regrets his decision and tries to get rid of him.
 On their wedding day, Shi is poisoned and left for dead while the whole Weng family escapes with the unconscious Changting.

 Shi Taipu returns to his temple and attempts to kill the entire family, but after Changting sacrifices herself to protect him, he saves her against his master's wishes.
 The two later live together in solitude, but Changting is later called back by Chang Yan to help look for Hui Er.